 Where a pipeline route crosses sensitive areas—such as significant water crossings or cultural resources—horizontal directional drilling or boring is often used to bury the line dozens of feet below the surface.
 This allows the surface to remain undisturbed and reduces the likelihood of an incident during the operation of the pipeline.

 Plains’ primary business involves the transportation and storage of crude oil and natural gas liquids.
 Greenhouse gas (GHG) compound concentrations in crude oil and natural gas liquids are very low and are therefore not considered to be a significant source of direct GHG emissions.
 The bulk of Plains’ potential GHG emissions are associated with our natural gas processing and storage assets.
 A small portion of our potential GHG emissions are associated with hydrocarbon combustion in engines (truck engines, pump engines, generator engines and combustion-based emission control devices).
 Where possible, we try to avoid GHG emissions associated with combustion sources (such as pump and compressor engines and generators) through the use of electric motors—which source electricity from local utilities—as opposed to hydrocarbon-fueled engines.
-GHG from truck transport engines are minimized through a preventive maintenance program that ensures our trucks are properly tuned and maintained, including proper maintenance of exhaust and emission control systems.
-At the limited number of asset locations where GHG emissions meet reporting thresholds, Plains complies with the associated measuring and reporting requirements.
+GHG emissions from truck transport engines are minimized through a preventive maintenance program that ensures our trucks are properly tuned and maintained, including proper maintenance of exhaust and emission control systems.
+At the limited number of asset locations where GHG emissions (including CO2, Methane and N2O) meet reporting thresholds, Plains complies with the associated measuring and reporting requirements.

 Energy Consumption Management and Efficiencies